'It's my passion to keep it alive' | La Prensa Texas continuing to evolve century-old newspaper

 At its core, the paper is still Tello’s main focus.
 She is currently the paper's interim publisher.

 Right now, the paper is keeping its doors open by advertisement.
-She recently applied for nonprofit status but mentioned covid has delayed the process.
+She recently applied for nonprofit status but mentioned the pandemic has delayed the process with the IRS.

 “What that means for us is that we will be able to apply for grants so that we can pay real salaries and grow our staff.
 Right now, we have to count on our sales people to make this happen for us [to keep the doors open],” Tello said.